-Michigan Tech Partners with Central Michigan University to Offer Doctorate in Physical Therapy
+Michigan Tech's Partnership with Central Michigan University Offers Doctorate in Physical Therapy

-Michigan Tech and Central Michigan University (CMU) are partnering to offer CMU’s doctorate of physical therapy program at Michigan Tech, to help meet a critical need for additional physical therapists in the Upper Peninsula.
+Michigan Tech and Central Michigan University's (CMU) partnership was established in 2014 to offer CMU’s doctorate of physical therapy program at Michigan Tech.
+The program is helping to meet a critical need for additional physical therapists in the Upper Peninsula.

 Why physical therapy at CMU?

-This doctoral program will offer students an innovative distance-learning format.
-The lectures and laboratory experiences will be presented on CMU’s campus by CMU faculty utilizing two way live distance technology to deliver in content in both directions.
-Faculty will be onsite at Michigan Tech to coordinate clinical programs and supervise physical therapy labs.
+The program received approval from the Commission on Accreditation in Physical Therapy Education (CAPTE) in 2014.
+This doctoral program offers students an innovative distance-learning format.
+The lectures and laboratory experiences are presented on CMU’s campus by CMU faculty, who utilize two-way live distance technology to deliver content in both directions.
+Faculty are onsite at Michigan Tech to coordinate clinical programs and supervise physical therapy labs.
 Clinical education experiences are available in the Upper Peninsula, but can take place anywhere in the CMU network of clinical education sites throughout Michigan and adjoining states.

 "The Roy and Ruth Jurva Student Lounge provides physical therapy students a place to study, hold meetings, relax between classes, and socialize on our lunch breaks."